Unilateral Relationship Revision Power in Human-AI Companion Interaction: Conclusion

 A parallel limitation affects social-relational approaches to moral status \citep{coeckelbergh2010, coeckelbergh2014, gunkel2018}.
 If moral status is constituted by the relation, then the structure of the relation matters centrally.
 A social-relational approach that attends only to the human-AI link and ignores the provider's URRP over that link is incomplete on its own terms.

-Existing analyses focus on the properties of AI systems or the psychology of users.
-A central problem, I have argued, lies elsewhere---in the structure of the interaction itself.
-The argument applies to current and foreseeable AI systems.
+The central problem, I have argued, lies in the arrangement of the interaction itself.
 If that is right, then improving AI behaviour, alignment, or safety alone will not be sufficient.
 What is needed are structural constraints on the exercise of URRP by those who hold it.